 The guinea pigs make amazing pets for almost every household.
 Maybe you already have a guinea pig, or you are thinking of getting one, but the crucial thing is to learn all the things guinea pigs like to do in order to be happy and satisfied.
 It is very important to understand and learn more about their behavior.

-What do guinea pigs like to do?
-Guinea pigs are simple to understand, they like to be played with, to eat healthy and tasty treats and they also like to lay down on comfortable bedding.
+Guinea pigs are simple to understand.
+They like to be played with, to eat healthy and tasty treats.
+They also like to lay down on comfortable bedding.
 Guinea pigs also like to socialize with their owners or if possible with another guinea pig.
-Observe their behavior and always watch for their emotional states because a happy guinea pig will stay healthy.
 Enabling them to do the things they like will certainly help with that.

-They like to munch on things that come from the ground (vegetables) because it keeps their teeth and digestion in superb shape.
+First, they require a good and healthy diet.
+A must-have for the guinea pig is pellets and hay.
+For us humans, those are not food items, but for the guinea pig, they are their favorite essentials.
+They also like to munch on things that come from the ground (vegetables) because it keeps their teeth and digestion in superb shape.

 Try to purchase good quality hay, like Alfalfa or Timothy, even Orchard and Oat Hay.
 When the guinea pig chews on good quality hay, they get enough calcium and beneficial calories to develop and grow or develop their fetus if pregnant.

 Another thing guinea pigs like and need is vitamin C supplementation.
-Their organism cannot produce enough vitamin C by themselves and in a deficit of vitamin C, they could get health issues with digestion, teeth decay or scurvy.
+Their organism cannot produce enough vitamin C by themselves.
+In a deficit of vitamin C, they could get health issues with digestion, teeth decay or scurvy.

 The guinea pig absolutely loves to be given fresh fruits and veggies.
 Make your little guinea pig happy with some bell peppers, carrots, apples, melons, tropical fruits, blueberries, pears, plums, eggplants, zucchini, cucumbers, celery, beans, strawberries, squash.

-Next, the guinea pigs like to rest well and have their own, relatively normal space to rest in.
-Do not make the mistake of getting an aquarium, because the guinea pigs like to get lots of fresh air, as we all do!
+The guinea pigs like to rest well and have their own, relatively normal space to rest in.
+Do not make the mistake of getting an aquarium because the guinea pigs like to get lots of fresh air, as we all do!

 The best home for guinea pigs would be a cage, but one that is big enough with lots of space.
 A good and creative idea is to get two small or medium cages and conjoin them together as a ‘double home’ with a tunnel to the next ‘room’!
 This could be fun and interesting for the guinea pigs if you have no option for one huge cage.